Raymond Faitala-Mariner: 2020

 Faitala-Mariner made 20 appearances for Canterbury and scored six tries in the 2020 NRL season.
 He finished as the sides joint top try scorer.
 The club finished in 15th place on the table, only avoiding the Wooden Spoon by for and against.

 2021

 On 23 March, it was announced that Faitala-Mariner would miss the rest of the 2021 NRL season after suffering a foot injury in Canterbury's loss to Penrith.

 2022

 After more than a year out of the game due to injury, Faitala-Mariner made his comeback in Canterbury's Round 11 loss to Wests Tigers at Leichhardt Oval.
 On 22 July, Faitala-Mariner signed on with the Canterbury club for a further three years, seeing him remain at Belmore until the end of the 2025 season.

 Faitala-Mariner played a total of 13 games for Canterbury in the 2022 NRL season as the club finished 12th on the table.

 2023

-In January 2023, Faitala-Mariner was announced as Canterbury’s club captain for the 2023 season.
+Faitala-Mariner played a total of 14 games for Canterbury in the 2023 NRL season as the club finished 15th on the table.

+2024

+On 29 January, Faitala-Mariner was released from the final two years of his Canterbury contract to join St. George Illawarra ahead of the 2024 NRL season.

+In round 1 of the 2024 NRL season, he made his club debut for St. George Illawarra as they defeated the Gold Coast 28-4.

+He made 20 appearances for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.

+2025

+In September after St. George Illawarra's season ended, Faitala-Mariner was released by the club.
+Faitala-Mariner was limited to only four appearances in the 2025 NRL season.

+On 28 September, he played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand.